-Note: To use the Remote ViewLog for the first time, you need to install the Remote ViewLog components on the local PC.
-Install the components from the Surveillance System Software CD, or from the Download page (see Download Center later in this chapter).
+Note: To use the Remote ViewLog for the first time, you need to install the Remote ViewLog components to the local PC.
+Install the components from the Surveillance System Software DVD, or from the Download page (see Download Center later in this chapter).

-- On the Multi View window, click the ViewLog button (No. 7, Figure 8-31).
+- 1. On the Multi View window, click the ViewLog button (No. 8, Figure 8-34).
 The Connect to Remote ViewLog Service dialog box appears. - Type the IP Address, ID and Password of the remote GV-System.
 Keep the default port as 5552, or modify it if necessary. - 3.
 In the Host Type field, select DVR. - 4.
 Click the Connect button.

 When the connection is established, you will see the video player ViewLog appears on the screen.
-Then you can access all ViewLog features for playback
+Then you can access all ViewLog features for playback.